SoftwareAG/webmethods-b2b-examples/as2-send-edi-855-hybrid-sap-order-ack/readme.md

 ![](images/PartnerProfile_Active.PNG)

 ### Business documents
-Generate the X12 4010 810 document by clicking on add documnet and select edi in drop down.
+Generate the X12 4010 850 document by clicking on add documnet and select edi in drop down.
 ![](images/BusinessDocuments_Create.PNG)
-Then select the Standard=X12, Version=4010 and Transaction=810 and click on save.
+Then select the Standard=X12, Version=4010 and Transaction=850 and click on save.
 ![](images/BusinessDocuments_Select.PNG)
-The 810 Invoice document will be generated and activated.
+The 850 Purchase Order document will be generated and activated.
 ![](images/BusinessDocuments_Active.PNG)

 ### Proccesing Rule-Create processing rule